MichelMoriniaux/BigPowerBox/Arduino/BigPowerBox/README.md

 The state machine starts in an ***idle*** state.
 Every loop cycle it verifies if there is a command in queue and processes it.
 Every *REFRESH* milliseconds the state changes to ***read***.
 In ***read*** state the firmware polls the arduino ADC pins for values and verifies if the input voltage is below the shutdown value.
 If the input voltage is above, it calls a function to shutdown all the switchable and PWM output ports.
-Once the values are read the FSM moves to ***swap*** state and uses the PCB's multiplexers to select the next port to read the output Current from.
+Once the values are read the FSM moves to ***dew*** state where it reads temperatures and adjusts the configured PWM ports.
+Once this is done the FSM goes to the ***swap*** state and uses the PCB's multiplexers to select the next port to read the output Current from.
 Once the swap is executed the FSM returns to ***idle*** state.

 When a command is sent to the controller it is pushed into a LIFO queue.
 At each loop the code checks if there are commands in queue and if yes pops one command and processes it.